Logan was hired by the LSU football program Tuesday as a defensive line analyst for the 2020 season, Brooks Kubena of The Advocate reports.

 Logan has agreed to a deal with the Titans, Jim Wyatt of the Titans' official site reports

 Logan played 15 games for the Chiefs last season, starting 12 times and recording 52 tackles.
-The sixth-year defensive tackle will help bolster the interior of a Tennessee defensive line that already boasts Pro-Bowler Jurrell Casey.
-The Titans ranked fourth in the NFL in run defense in 2017, and Logan should only help that cause moving forward.
+The 28-year-old will bolster the interior of a Tennessee defensive line that's led by Jurrell Casey, who recorded at least five sacks each of the past five seasons.
+The Titans ranked fourth in the NFL with 88.8 rushing yards allowed per game last year, and Logan should only help that cause moving forward.

 Logan hasn't missed a game all season, but there's no reason to rush him back in a game without playoff seeding implications.
 The fifth-year pro has 52 tackles (35 solo) and 1.5 sacks through 15 games, and Justin Hamilton will slot in at nose tackle for Sunday's game.